Contractor Mortgages – Who are the best lenders?

 Don’t fall for unscrupulous mortgage websites that claim to provide "Contractor Mortgages"!
 Most site owners wouldn’t know genuine contractor mortgage lenders from a squirrel.
 Worse, they can derail all your hopes of securing a mortgage based on your contract rate.

 Type "Contractor Mortgages" into Google search.
 The result?
-You’ll see plenty of websites promoting mortgages for contractors”.
+You’ll see plenty of websites promoting “mortgages for contractors”.
 But are they really the accredited broker or an affiliate thereof?

-Well, in this instance, seeing is not believing.
-Many sites promise to secure you a competitive mortgage through a "Contractor-Friendly" lender.
+Seeing is not always believing.
+Most sites that promise to get you a competitive mortgage through a "Contractor-Friendly" lender are referrers.

 In truth, the website owner doesn’t understand how lenders assess contract earnings.
-In many instances, they’re not even authorised by the FCA to give you that advice.
+They’re not always even authorised by the FCA to give you that advice.

-Most of these sites are nothing more then lead generation sites, or affiliate sites.
-This means they receive a commission for referring contractors like you to others’ websites.
+Most of these sites are nothing more than affiliate or lead generation sites.
+They get a commission for referring contractors like you to others’ websites.

-They might eventually send you to a specialist mortgage broker whom the FCA has authorised.
-But again, they’ll receive a kickback for adding another step to your destination.
+You might eventually arrive at a specialist mortgage broker whom the FCA has authorised.
+But again, the referrer will get a kickback, just for adding unnecessary steps to your journey.

 Ranking versus banking: why you should care

-The problem is that the majority of rates advertised are not from "contractor-friendly" lenders.
-In fact, these rates may never even have existed for independent professionals!
+One problem is that the majority of rates advertised are not from "contractor-friendly" lenders.
+In fact, these rates may never even have existed, at least, not for independent professionals!

-More important for you: many lenders advertised don’t even deal with contractors direct!
+More important for you: many lenders whom affiliates advertise don’t even deal with contractors direct!